nazwhale/who-is-naz-2/src/blog-posts/how-to-work-with-me.md

 ### Ways of Working I Value

-- Unblocking others is one of the most high-leverage things you can do
-    - If you’re blocked, I'll often drop what I'm doing to help you.
-- Focus on momentum, not perfection
+- High agency is a sign of greatness
+    - Back yourself — don’t default to authority if you know better.
 - Assume good intent
-- Action creates information.
-Often the most effective way to learn is to pick one and try—especially when it's unclear which of N approaches is best.
+- Momentum > perfection.
+Action creates information — when in doubt, try something and learn
     - Happy to *disagree-and-commit* if we're moving forward
+- Keep it simple.
+Complexity creates cost, default to the simplest version that delivers learning
 - Few things are urgent
 - Few things are irreversible
-- Keep it simple.
-Complexity creates cost, default to the simplest version that delivers learning
-- Don't be overly deferrential to leadership.
-Realise where you know best and back yourself.
-- High agency is a sign of greatness
+- Unblocking others is one of the most high-leverage things you can do
+    - If you’re blocked, flag it — I’ll prioritise getting you moving again.

 ### Product-thinking style